pedrocol/basal_mom5-collaborative-project/README.md

 ## New simulations (use these ones!!):

 GPC023 (Basal with Gade, No ICB)                              01deg_jra55v13_ryf9091_DSW_BasalGade_NoIcb       : Tbasal based on Gade line, calving flux inserted at the surface as runoff

-GPC026 (Basal with Gade, Yes ICB with gade)                   01deg_jra55v13_ryf9091_DSW_BasalGade_YesIcb  : Tbasal based on Gade line and Merino distributed Iceberg Calving Flux on Gade line

 GPC029 (Basal No Gade, No ICB)                                01deg_jra55v13_ryf9091_DSW_BasalNoGade_NoIcb     : Tbasal equal Tinsitu, calving flux inserted at the surface as runoff

-GPC061 (Basal with Gade, Yes ICB with gade, brine param)      01deg_jra55v13_ryf9091_DSW_BasalNoGade_NoIcb : Tbasal equal Tinsitu, calving flux inserted at the surface as runoff

-GPC062 (Basal with Gade, No ICB, brine param)                 01deg_jra55v13_ryf9091_DSW_BasalNoGade_NoIcb : Tbasal equal Tinsitu, calving flux inserted at the surface as runoff
+GPC062 (Basal with Gade, No ICB, brine param)                 01deg_jra55v13_ryf9091_DSW_BasalGade_NoIcb_Brine : Tbasal based on Gade line, calving flux inserted at the surface as runoff, brine param.

-GPC063 (Control, brine param)                                 01deg_jra55v13_ryf9091_DSW_BasalNoGade_NoIcb : Control, calving and basal inserted at the surface as runoff

 session_name = '/g/data/ik11/databases/basal_melt_MOM5.db'